Schnitzel: Bulgaria

 Called шницел (shnitsel), it is made from ground veal, formed as a thin patty, seasoned with salt and black pepper, then breaded and fried.
 The dish usually is served with a choice of mashed or roasted potatoes, French fries, or simply a tomato salad.
 It is common at truck stops, and it is usually ordered à la carte, coming with a lemon wedge, but one can also find it in the frozen sections in supermarkets or premade and ready to cook.

 Croatia

 In Croatian, the dish is called bečki odrezak (or šnicl) (bečki = "Viennese"; šnicl = transliteration of German Schnitzel) and it is made of veal (sometimes substituted with cheaper pork) and served with French fries or potato salad and a slice of lemon.
 A similar dish is called zagrebački odrezak (šnicl) (a variation on cordon bleu).
+Baron Trenck's steak is veal or pork stuffed with Slavonian ham, boiled eggs and ajvar, stewed on red onion with mushroom sauce.
+Baron Trenk's Steak is a stuffed meat dish associated with the cuisine of Slavonia, a region of eastern Croatia.
+The dish is named after Franz von der Trenck, an 18th-century military commander whose estates and historical legacy are connected with Slavonia.

-Czech Republic
+Czechia

 Schnitzel is also very popular in the Czech Republic, where it is known as a smažený řízek or just řízek, and is made of pork, chicken, or veal.
 It is often served with fries, fried, boiled or mashed potatoes or potato salad.
 It also used to be and to some degree still is a typical packed lunch for day trips, when it was consumed with bread (often between two slices of bread with vegetables and dressing as a sandwich).